 The second discussion was dedicated to the energy efficiency and keynoted by the Vice-Prime Minister and Minister of Regional Development Volodymyr Groysman.
 He noted that energy development is vital for the economy of the country: “For years we were dependent on energy resources supply.
-We still don`t have a clear strategy how to bring the country out of this addiction.
-To ensure the steady growth of the economy, first of all we should develop and implement such a strategy.”
+We still don’t have a clear strategy on how to bring the country out of this addiction.
+To ensure the steady growth of the economy, first of all, we should develop and implement such a strategy.”

-Serhyi Kvit, the Minister of Education and Science of Ukraine became a keynote speaker of the stream devoted to the ICT technologies role in cross-sector upgrade.
+Serhiy Kvit, the Minister of Education and Science of Ukraine became a keynote speaker of the stream devoted to the ICT technologies role in a cross-sector upgrade.

-Over the last years Ukraine has become known as the largest IT hub of the Central and Eastern Europe.
-The Ukrainian IT industry and its export segment show active development; year by year the number of specialists employed in the industry increases, the growth goes up to 50% per year, according the experts` opinion.
-IT industry is growing faster than traditional industries, gaining 30-40% per year even in the period of economic crisis, bringing new work places, forming positive image of Ukraine, building cooperation with other countries.
+Over the last years, Ukraine has become known as the largest IT hub of Central and Eastern Europe.
+The Ukrainian IT industry and the country’s export segment show active development; year by year the number of specialists employed in the industry increases, the growth goes up to 50% per year, according to the experts’ opinion.
+IT industry is growing faster than traditional industries, gaining 30-40% per year even in the period of economic crisis, bringing new workplaces, forming a positive image of Ukraine, building cooperation with other countries.

 “First of all we should draw our attention to the IT education development in Ukraine”, said Serhiy Kvit.
 “We should build strong cooperation between universities and research institutes as well as with business — these are the key to further success.”